 If you’re from the Temple of Set variety of the LHP, you may think this sounds a bit like the idea of the Subjective Universe.

 My Buddhist lama explained this idea with the following analogy, he held a pencil in his hands and asked the students what it was.
 “A pencil,” they said.
 “Are you sure,” he questioned.
 They were baffled.
 Yes, of course it’s a pencil.
 “But what of the dog here,” he motioned to someone’s pet dog, “how does it view the pencil?”

 To the dog, the pencil is perhaps a stick, or a chew toy.
 As I pondered it, I realized that a violent person might conceptualize the pencil as a weapon.
 This is the unreality of the pencil.
 There is something there, but it renders different depending on the sentient being.

 What is empty is the nature of the thing.
 If it self-existed, then it would radiate its nature out to all beings, but because its nature depends on an interpretation, it is modified in part (or whole) by the observer.

 While most of us do see the same thing (in many cases), there are many others where we don’t.
 A boss at work might be seen as a villain by many, and a hero by some.

 “This is just psychology,” someone might demand… while true these examples are about personal psychology, the Buddhist thinks it goes much deeper and profound – that this state of emptiness is phenomenal as well.

-Within Buddhism, what we are is elusive and ever changing.
+Within Buddhism, that substance called “you” or “me” is ever changing.
 They might call it “the mind,” but it’s hard to find “the mind.”
 It moves about and seems to identify with many different things.
 At one moment it identifies with the body alone, at another moment, with a concept of family or nation.
 Yet the mind (identity) remains, it simply isn’t what we think it is.
 Thus it lacks a reality we push onto it, but yet it still exists.